mattheas/Experimenting-With-PS3-PWM-Fan-Control/README.md

   <img align="left" src = "images/Crimped_Connector_With_Dupont_Housing.jpeg" width = 1000 height = 1000>

 A similar process was followed for the wires attached to the fan.
 With all the crimping completed and the Y splitter installed this is what the final product looked like without the lid of the PS3 installed.
 All the exposed wiring will be covered up once the PS3 is reassembled and only three wires shown in the bottom left of the image which are GND, +12V and PWM will be routed outside the PS3.
-This approach leaves the internal fan operation unaffected as prevously mentioned but gives us access to the PWM signal.
+This approach leaves the internal fan operation unaffected as previously mentioned but gives access to the PWM signal.

 <img align="left" src = "images/Internal_Wiring_Completed.jpeg" width = 1000 height = 1000>